Kula-Salihli Geopark: Prehistoric footprints

 In 1954, during road construction works near the Çakallar Volcanic Cone, more than 200 fossilized footprints were unearthed.
 Only a few of these footprints remain on the scene.
 It is considered that the footprints belong to three people walking on a slope.
 The age analyses indicate that the footprints are 10,000–12,000 years old corresponding to the Mesolithic Anatolia.
-These traces, which bear witness to one of the oldest interactions of human and active volcanoes in Anatolia are very important for scientific and educational reasons.
+These traces, which bear witness to one of the oldest interactions of humans and active volcanoes in Anatolia, are very important for scientific and educational reasons.